Indications for Use (FDA)

 The VTI may be used for:

-: to characterize and localize its development
+: to characterize its development in biomechanical terms

 : to characterize the vaginal tissue atrophy